-- Evaluation of state and local tobacco regulations and their impacts on the community, public health, and the local economy such as: - the elimination of flavored tobacco product sales; - intended and unintended consequences of state and local tobacco laws, including issues related to compliance and enforcement; - changes to the tobacco and vapor retail environment in response to recent laws, including nonmenthol cooling agent additives; - Evaluations of how cannabis control policy interacts with and potentially undermines tobacco control policy; - Development and evaluation of evidence-informed policy approaches that support stronger local smoke-free ordinances and protect youth from tobacco and cannabis marketing; - Examination of effective communication approaches to inform policy in support of the CA Endgame Initiative.
+- Evaluation of state and local tobacco regulations and their impacts on the community, public health, and the local economy such as: - the elimination of flavored tobacco product sales; - intended and unintended consequences of state and local tobacco laws, including issues related to compliance and equitable enforcement; - changes to the tobacco and vapor retail environment in response to recent laws, such as the advent of products with non-menthol cooling agent additives; - Evaluations of how cannabis control policy interacts with and potentially undermines tobacco control policy; - Development and evaluation of evidence-informed policy approaches that support stronger local smoke-free ordinances and protect youth from tobacco and cannabis marketing; - Examination of effective communication approaches to inform policy in support of the CA Endgame Initiative. - Analyses of the impact of the industry's incorporation of digital engagement, gaming, and incentives in tobacco product design, such as in "smart vapes."